fitopen/main/code-of-conduct.md

 * To welcome responsible and varied forms of expression.
 * To not be rude or disrespectful.
 * To strive to resolve any disagreements for the best of the group.
+* To observe this is a collaborative time and this time can rapidly disappear.

+If you feel your voice has not been heard during this time of collaboration we highly suggest raising an issue here in Github.
+We endeavour to engage openly and transparently.

 decen.tech is a collaborative space for participants across the globe to learn about decentralised technologies.
 It is:
 * not a space to manipulate or control others